Special Issue on Benchmarking of Computational Intelligence Algorithms

 - new benchmark problems

-- automatic algorithm configuration
+- automatic algorithm configuration and selection

 - the comparison of algorithms in "non-traditional" scenarios such as